WGA 2025 Conference – Genre and Form Through Time (Calgary) — June 7-8, 2025

 Book Sales On Site: Is there anything more exciting than buying new books?
 We’re so excited that Shelf Life Books will be at the conference!
 More details to follow!

 Volunteering: Volunteers are integral in helping the conference weekend run smoothly.
-If you are interested in volunteering for the conference, please email Ashley at [email protected]
+If you are interested in volunteering for the conference, you can sign up here.
+Conference volunteers will receive free conference registration.

 Meals: Attendees are more than welcome to bring their own coffee and drinks to the conference.
 For lunches, there are multiple options available.
 The venue allows you to bring your own meals and beverages, so feel free to pack your own lunches and head to the food hall to eat.
 We also have lunch add-on options when you’re filling out the registration form.
 There is a cafeteria on-site, as well as nearby restaurants/food establishments.
 Much like the rest of the conference, you’re free to choose-your-own-adventure when it comes to meals!